 It seems that only trends and approximate proportions can be defined on the basis of the statistics:

-Currently there is no major serious challenger that could threaten the position of the market leaders.
-The smaller players are not able to get near the podium, they are present with an average of 4-6% of market share.
-At the same time, it seems that more than three fourths of the market is covered by the four systems having the biggest shares, and within these four, WooCommerce and Magento cover more than 50% of the entire market.
+Currently, there is no major serious challenger that could threaten the position of the market leaders.
+The smaller players are not able to get near the podium, they are present with an average of 4-6% of the market share.
+At the same time, it seems that more than three-fourths of the market is covered by the four systems having the biggest shares, and within these four, WooCommerce and Magento cover more than 50% of the entire market.

 It is also interesting that despite the major fluctuations the two market leaders could not really change the balance of power in the last few years – at the same time, an overwhelming proportion of Magento 2 users shifted from WooCommerce.
 For now, their number is too low of course to let us draw major conclusions from this, but it is possible that with Magento2, Magento created a worthy challenger for its rival.